 Your subscription can be handled in two ways.
 If you don’t yet know what you like, you can ask the sommeliers at Wine.com to introduce you to regional classic styles, because maybe you like Loire Valley Chenin Blanc or Provencal Rosé but you just don’t know it yet.
 Maybe you want to get a better handle on what makes a Pouilly-Fuisse different from a Chablis?
 Your personal sommelier can help you.

 You can also be very specific about what you know you like.
 For example, if you like Left Bank Cabernet Sauvignon-dominant Bordeaux, White Burgundy from Cote Chalonnaise, or sparkling wines from outside Champagne, you can ask for just those wines.Next Club

-For You Save $100 on your first 6-bottle case, just $34.99.
+For You Save $100 on your first 6-bottle case, just $49.99.
 Shipping included.
-Voucher code is already entered.
+Then save another $20 on your second order.
 Click for This Deal.

-For You Save $100 on your first 12-bottle case, just $76.99.
-Voucher code is already entered.
+Exclusive Deal For You Save $100 on your first 12-bottle case, just $79.99 — shipping included.
+Then save another $20 on your second order.
 Click for This Deal.